 Put an empty baking tray on the rack below where the bagels will bake, so the bottoms don’t get too dark.
 Put the bagels in and immediately turn the oven down to 450F.
 Bake for 8-10 minutes, open the oven to rotate the pan, and bake for another 8-10 minutes, until they’re nice and golden.

-Remove from oven, cool on a wire rack, then slice and fill with your favorite bagel toppings.
+Remove your homemade bagels from the oven, cool on a wire rack, then slice and fill with your favorite sandwich fixings.

 Sustainability Score (explained here)

 - Time to make: 1 = 3+ hours